-Are you fascinated with courtrooms and dream of making a career in Law?
+Are you fascinated with courtrooms and dreaming of making a career in Law?
 As an intellectually challenging and financially rewarding field, Law is filled with numerous prospects in different domains from Social Service and Politics to the Corporate Sector.
-The Law School Admission Test (LSAT) is an integral part of the admission process of prestigious and top law schools of various foreign countries such as United States, Canada, Australia, etc. Here is an insightful blog that will help you understand the LSAT syllabus in order to assist you in planning your preparations for this exam accordingly.
+The Law School Admission Test (LSAT) is an integral part of the admission process of prestigious and top law schools in various foreign countries such as the United States, Canada, Australia, etc. Here is an insightful blog that will help you understand the LSAT syllabus in order to assist you in planning your preparations for this exam accordingly.

 |Full-Form||Law School Admission Test|

 |Frequency of the Exam||Once every year|